Continuing Anglican movement: Origins

 The Continuing Anglican movement originated in the Episcopal Church in the United States of America and the Anglican Church of Canada.
 Related churches in other countries were founded later.

-In 1976, the General Convention of the Episcopal Church in the United States of America voted to approve the ordination of women to the priesthood and to the episcopate and also provisionally adopted a new and doctrinally controversial Book of Common Prayer, later called the 1979 version.
-During the following year, 1977, several thousand dissenting clergy and laypersons responded to those actions by meeting in St. Louis, Missouri, under the auspices of the Fellowship of Concerned Churchmen, and adopting a theological statement, the Affirmation of St. Louis.
-The Affirmation expressed a determination "to continue in the Catholic Faith, Apostolic Order, Orthodox Worship, and Evangelical Witness of the traditional Anglican Church, doing all things necessary for the continuance of the same."
+In 1976, the General Convention of the Episcopal Church in the United States of America voted to approve the ordination of women to the priesthood and the episcopate, and also provisionally adopted a new and doctrinally controversial Book of Common Prayer, later called the 1979 version.
+During the following year, several thousand dissenting clergy and laypersons responded to those actions by meeting in St. Louis, Missouri, under the auspices of the Fellowship of Concerned Churchmen, where they adopted a theological statement, the Affirmation of St. Louis of 1977.
+The Affirmation expressed a determination "to continue in the Catholic Faith, Apostolic Order, Orthodox Worship, and Evangelical Witness of the traditional Anglican Church, doing all things necessary for the continuance of the same".

-Out of this meeting came a new church with the provisional name "Anglican Church in North America (Episcopal)."
+Out of this meeting came a new church with the provisional name "Anglican Church in North America (Episcopal)".
 The first bishops of the new church, later named the Anglican Catholic Church, were consecrated on January 28, 1978, in Denver, Colorado.
+The main Continuing Anglican churches claim apostolic succession, originating from The Episcopal Church from before the date of ordination of women to the priesthood.
+It is also stated that there are Old Catholic and Polish National Catholic Church consecrations in the line of succession.